SABS-R3/module01_se_day4/_episodes/13-refactoring.md

 ~~~
 {: .output}

+> ## Security Alert!
+>
+> When using packages that other people have developed it's important to keep up to date with any security fixes.
+> This is particularly important if you are running a service such as a website - any running code exposed to the internet *will* be attacked.
+>
+{: .callout}

 > ## Packaging Academics
 >
 > The Academics model is something that could be used as part of a much larger piece of software to help manage academic staff and their publications, such as a Current Research Information System (CRIS).